 Wiring Inverter To Shore Power

-In this section, we talk about how to connect an inverter to shore power.
-This is only required if you specifically purchased an ‘inverter/charger’ model that is capable of charging batteries, like our Victron Multiplus.
+In this section, we show about how to connect an inverter to shore power.
+This is only required if you specifically purchased an ‘inverter/charger’ model that is capable of charging batteries from an outside power source.
+Below are three inverter/charger models that we recommend.

 Note: If you opted for a non-Inverter/Charger model, you can skip this step and go straight to step 3.